nimiq/albatross-monkey-chaos/README.md

 Albatross Monkey Chaos is a tool that simulates events happening to a set of validators.
 It randomly performs a set of actions such as deactivating, reactivating, creating, or deleting validators.
 This tool is useful for testing and simulating real-life scenarios where validators could face different types of issues.

+> **Warning**
+> This is tool is very primitive and may cause unexpected behavior.
+Use at your own risk.

 ## Requirements

 - Node.js 16.x or higher